NEMSLinux/nems-docs/docs/commands/nems-info.rst

    version of NEMS Linux.
 -  ``nems-info nemsverglobavail`` - Output the global highest version of NEMS Linux regardless of the current platform.
--  ``nems-info users`` - Output the number of users connected to your NEMS Linux server (ie., through SSH or direct console).
+-  ``nems-info users plain`` - Output the number of user connections to your NEMS Linux server (ie., through SSH or direct console).
+Optional ``plain`` variable ensures only a number is output.
+Omitting this optional variable will instead output human-readable format.
 -  ``nems-info diskusage`` - Output how much disk usage you are currently using on your NEMS Linux server, in percentage.
 -  ``nems-info memusage`` - Output a memory usage breakdown of